Skip to content

 When a customer signs up for a recurring service plan, they enter their credit or debit card once and agree to be charged automatically on a set schedule.
 The payment processor (typically Stripe) stores the card token — never the raw card number — and charges it automatically each billing period.

-For the service business owner, this means no manual invoicing, no waiting for checks, and no "I forgot to pay" conversations.
-For the customer, it means their service continues without them having to think about it each month.
+For you, that means no manual invoicing, no waiting for checks, and no "I forgot to pay" conversations.
+For your customer, the service just keeps running.

-The key components are: (1) a plan sign-up flow on your website, (2) a Stripe-connected payment processor, (3) autopay with retry logic for failed cards, and (4) a client portal where customers can update payment methods or cancel.
-Ruunly ships all four wired together.
+Four pieces have to work together: a plan sign-up flow on your website, a Stripe-connected payment processor, autopay with retry logic for declined cards, and a client portal where customers can update their card or cancel.
+Ruunly includes all four.
 Other platforms offer subsets — see the comparison table below.

 Recurring billing feature comparison